andriyadi/EspX/README.md

 * ESPAsyncTCP: https://github.com/me-no-dev/ESPAsyncTCP
 * ArduinoJson: https://github.com/bblanchon/ArduinoJson

+Or if you already have those library installed, make sure to have the latest version.

 Please consult to Arduino documentation on how to install a library for Arduino IDE.

 To get started, please try some examples provided, a lot of them.